-Chunky – Raisin Sweet Potato Casserole is an updated version of sweet potato casserole.
-Lots of nice big bites with a much more healthy topping.
+Vegan Sweet Potato Casserole with Pecans is a very easy updated version of the mashed sweet potato casserole.
+Lots of nice bites with a much more healthy topping.
 A side dish that shines for the holidays and throughout the year.

 I'm always looking for a new side dish to go with our dinner.
 Especially one with a vegetable that I don't use all the time.
-I found it with this recipe for Raisin Sweet Potato Casserole.
+I found it with this recipe for an Easy Sweet Potato Casserole with Pecans even.

 Sweet potatoes have become used more often over the last couple of years and they aren't just relegated to the holiday table.
 Sweet potato fries and roasted sweet potatoes come to mind.